 The GOAT of all non-fiction books is, of course, the most mass-produced book in existence.
 With the full Bible being translated into 704 languages and selling over 100 million copies yearly, there is hardly any other book that has such an influence on individuals.
-While not specifically self-help, the Bible, especially the Gospels of Matthew, Mark, Luke, and John, offer us great advice on how we can live our best lives.
-It is extremely difficult to get through, particularly the Old Testament, but it does offer many pieces of sage advice that we see propagated in other forms today.
+While not specifically self-help, the Bible, can offer you wisdom with any question you may have.
+Notably, the Gospels of Matthew, Mark, Luke, and John, offer us great advice on how we can live our best lives.
+However, it is extremely difficult to get through, particularly the Old Testament, but it offers so many pieces of sage advice that we see propagated in other forms today.
 Many other books, tv shows, or pieces of art draw upon inspiration from the stories within the Bible.

 No matter the question you have, the Bible has an answer for it.
 That is one of the reasons that I put it in first place for people to read.
-It is one of those books you cannot read in one sitting, and most likely will take you the entire year for you to read it (luckily, it’s only February now).
-I am currently reading it for my second time, but the first time it took me 9.5 months of dedicated reading time to finish it front to back.
+It is one of those books you cannot read in one sitting.
+Nor two.
+Or three.
+It will most likely take you the entire year to read, but lucky for you, it is only February.
+I am currently reading it for my second time, but the first time it took me 9.5 months to finish it front to back.

 How to read it successfully:

 If you have tried reading this book in the past but failed in your attempts, don’t dismay.
 Many people are like you.
 I tried reading it in high school only to quit in Exodus (the second book).
-There are a couple pieces of advice I want to give people who want to read this book but feel overwhelmed by its density.
+So, here are a few quick pieces of advice to help people who feel overwhelmed by its density.

 - First, try starting with the New Testament.
 I suggest starting here because this is the part of the Bible that is most relevant for our lives today.
 This is what we are currently living, and the language is much easier to understand.
-Also, it is in this section we get the platitudes of Jesus, which many theologians would agree I imagine, is the most important part of the Bible.
+Also, it is in this section we get the platitudes of Jesus.
+Many theologians would agree, I imagine, that this is the most important part of the Bible.

 - Second, download an app like “Bible Companion.”
 This will help you make sense of passages that make no sense.
 If you want to successfully read the Bible (meaning internalize what you are reading) this is a must.
 Not having this is essentially reading Ulysses by yourself.
 Impossible.

 - Third, spend just a little time on it every day.
 Do not try to tackle too much at once.
 10, 15, 30 minutes.
 This is all that you need.
-While it may not seem that you are getting anywhere, you are, and these little reading sprints will compound over time and allow you to finish this book.
+While it may not seem that you are getting anywhere, you are.
+Over the course of a year, these little reading sprints will allow you to finish this book.

 - Fourth, approach the book with an open mind.
-I feel many people already have their own judgments about the book and the Bible in general.
-Many of these assumptions don’t hold any weight because they are made by people who have heard what it is about, but yet have never actually read it.
-Truly, I encourage you to read it with an open mind and start experiencing how God will be working in your life if you allow Him to, and you cry out to Him to help you.
+I feel many people already have their own judgments about the Bible.
+Many of these assumptions don’t hold any weight because they are made by people who have heard what it is about, but have never actually read it.
+Truly, I encourage you to read it with an open mind.
+If you draw close to Him, He will draw close to you (James 4:8).

 It is so amazing that the second must-read non-fiction book on my list has been translated into over 50 languages and has sold over 5 million copies worldwide.
 It is one of the reasons why I was able to read the Bible successfully.
 Atomic Habits helps break down habits into easily digestible pieces of advice.
 Compared to other habit books like The Power of Habit by Charles Duhigg, Clear expands upon those ideas and actually gives people formulas for how to instill better habits in their lives.
 He challenges the assumption that habits take only twenty-one days to form, citing evidence that it actually takes around sixty-six days to form a habit.